Queens' College, Cambridge: History

 Queens' College was founded in 1448 by Margaret of Anjou and refounded in 1465 by the rival queen Elizabeth Woodville.
-This dual foundation is reflected in its orthography: Queens', not Queen's, although the full name is "The Queen's College of St Margaret and St Bernard, commonly called Queens' College, in the University of Cambridge".
+This dual foundation is reflected in its orthography: Queens', not Queen's.
+Its full name is "The Queen's College of St Margaret and St Bernard, commonly called Queens' College, in the University of Cambridge".

 In 1446 Andrew Dokett obtained a charter from Henry VI to found St Bernard's College, on a site now part of St Catharine's College.
 A year later the charter was revoked and Dokett obtained a new charter from the king to found St Bernard's College on the present site of Old Court and Cloister Court.
 In 1448 Queen Margaret received from her husband, King Henry VI, the lands of St Bernard's College to build a new college to be called "Queen's College of St Margaret and St Bernard".
 On 15 April 1448, Sir John Wenlock, chamberlain to Queen Margaret, laid the foundation stone at the south-east corner of the chapel.

 By 1460 the library, chapel, gatehouse and President's Lodge were completed and the chapel licensed for service.
 In 1477 and 1484 Richard III made large endowments to the college and his wife, Anne Neville, became the third queen to be patroness of the college, making endowments on her own behalf, which were all taken away by Henry VII after he overthrew Richard.
-Between that time and the early 1600s, many improvements were made and new buildings constructed, including the Walnut Tree Building, which was completed in 1618.
+Between that time and the early 17th century, many improvements were made and new buildings constructed, including the Walnut Tree Building, which was completed in 1618.
 Since then the college has refurbished most of its old buildings and steadily expanded.

 In the early 17th century Queens' had become a very fashionable college for the gentry and aristocracy, especially for those with more Puritan leanings.

-During the English civil war the college sent all its silver to help the King.
+During the English Civil War the college sent all its silver to help the King.
 As a result, the president and the fellows were ejected from their posts.
 In 1660 the president was restored.

 In 1777, a fire in the Walnut Tree Building destroyed the upper floors, which were rebuilt 1778–82.
 In February 1795 the college was badly flooded, reportedly waist-deep in the cloisters.

 In 1823, the spelling of the college's name officially changed from Queen's to Queens'.
 The earliest known record of the Queens' College Boat Club dates from 1831.
-In 1862, the St Bernard Society, the debating club of the college was founded.
+In 1862, the college's debating club, the St Bernard Society, was founded.
 In 1884, the first football match was played by the college team and the St Margaret Society, the music society, was founded.

-In 1980, the college for the first time allowed females to matriculate as members, with the first female members of the college graduating in 1983.
+In 1980, women were admitted as members for the first time, with the first female graduates in 1983.